roccodev/alarmo-rs/README.md

 This started as a Rust port of GaryOderNichts's MIT-licensed [alarmo](https://github.com/GaryOderNichts/alarmo) repository, which uses the [official hardware abstraction layer](https://github.com/STMicroelectronics/STM32CubeH7).
 As a proof-of-concept, I first made a Rust loader that would just call GaryOderNichts's implementation, then I incrementally rewrote each part in the Rust module.

+In its current state, the project no longer relies on the official HAL.

 Consider this list of goals tentative:

 - [x] It works!